Os Lusíadas: Canto V

-The story moves on to the King of Melinde, describing the journey of the Armada from Lisbon to Melinde.
+The story moves on to the Kingdom of Malindi, describing the journey of the Armada from Lisbon to Malindi.
 During the voyage, the sailors see the Southern Cross, St. Elmo's Fire, and face a variety of dangers and obstacles such as the hostility of natives in the episode of Fernão Veloso, the fury of a monster in the episode of the giant Adamastor, and the disease and death caused by scurvy.
 Canto V ends with the poet's censure of his contemporaries who despise poetry.

 Canto VI

 After Vasco da Gama's narrative, the armada sails from Melinde guided by a pilot to teach them the way to Calicut.
-Bacchus, seeing that the Portuguese are about to arrive in India, asks for help of Neptune, who convenes a "Concílio dos Deuses Marinhos" (Council of the Sea Gods) whose decision is to support Bacchus and unleash powerful winds to sink the armada.
-Then, while the sailors are listening to Fernão Veloso telling the legendary and chivalrous episode of Os Doze de Inglaterra (The Twelve Men of England), a storm strikes.
+Bacchus, seeing that the Portuguese are about to arrive in India, asks for help of Neptune, who convenes a "Council of the Sea Gods" whose decision is to support Bacchus and unleash powerful winds to sink the armada.
+Then, while the sailors are listening to Fernão Veloso telling the legendary and chivalrous episode of The Twelve of England, a storm strikes.

 Vasco da Gama, seeing the near destruction of his caravels, prays to his own God, but it is Venus who helps the Portuguese by sending the Nymphs to seduce the winds and calm them down.
 After the storm, the armada sights Calicut, and Vasco da Gama gives thanks to God.
 The canto ends with the poet speculating about the value of the fame and glory reached through great deeds.

 Canto VII

+Vasco da Gama before the Zamorin of Calicut, by Veloso Salgado.

 After condemning some of the other nations of Europe (who in his opinion fail to live up to Christian ideals), the poet tells of the Portuguese fleet reaching the Indian city of Calicut.
 A Muslim named Monçaide greets the fleet and tells the explorers about the lands they have reached.
 The king, Samorin, hears of the newcomers and summons them.
 A governor and official of the king, called the Catual, leads the Portuguese to the king, who receives them well.
 The Catual speaks with Monçaide to learn more about the new arrivals.
 The Catual then goes to the Portuguese ships himself to confirm what Monsayeed has told him and is treated well.